robin-raymond/zax.io/flow-control.md

 }

 listFruit : ()() = {
-    foreach fruit : in Fruit {
+    each fruit : in Fruit {
         print(fruit)
     }
 }